ghcpuman902/manglekuo.com/posts/d67-lite-plus-mt3-2048.md

 For example, **the ABC123 are in one set, and the ⌘⎋⇧⇪⏎⌥⌃⌫ are in another set.** I also got one set for the smiley Mac Finders symbol, and one set to swap to default US standard "#3" to British standard "£3".

+This particular one comes with a very curved in profile, which requires a bit of time to get used to.

 ![Closed up top shot](/images/d67-lite-plus-mt3-2048/DSC00559.jpg)
 ![Closed up side shot](/images/d67-lite-plus-mt3-2048/DSC00564.jpg)
 ![Super close up](/images/d67-lite-plus-mt3-2048/DSC00568.jpg)